SadhikaA/sadhikaa.github.io/notes/operatingsys.md

 // Final order: R1, R2, W1, R3
 ```

 Can readers starve?
-Potentially because writers could keep coming in and readers never get to read.
+Potentially because writers could keep coming in and readers never get to read based on this: `while ((AW + WW) > 0)`.
 How do we fix this?
+One idea: use some sort of queue

+What if we erase the condition check (`if (AR = 0 && WW > 0)`) in Reader exit?
+It won't break the code because the writer will check anyways so it's ok to signal the `okToWrite` all the time.

+What if we turn `signal()` into `broadcast()`?
+We wake up all sleeping threads but only one will actually act so this is okay.

+What if we use only one condition variable (`okContinue`) instead of two separate ones?
+Both readers AND writers will sleep on this variable.
+But we would need to use `broadcast()` instead of `signal()`.

-With this setup, writers !could! block readers from entering. `Cond_wait` implicitly releases the lock.
+With this setup, writers !could! block readers from entering. `cond_wait` implicitly releases the lock.

 ## Scheduling

+Scheduling means deciding which threads are given access to resources from moment to moment.
+I/O bursts will be allowed to be completed without scheduling disrupting this, but CPU bursts will be where we may interfere with scheduling.

 `thread_yield` - sets current thread back to READY, pushes it back on READY list, call schedule to select next thread to run upon iret